-Broadway: Jersey Boys, Memphis, Henry IV, Guys and Dolls, Bonnie and Clyde, The Farnsworth Invention, Twelfth Night, Two Shakespearean Actors, Anna Christie, The Real Inspector Hound and The Who’s Tommy.
+Broadway: Jersey Boys, Memphis, Henry IV, Macbeth, Bonnie & Clyde, The Farnsworth Invention, Twelfth Night, Two Shakespearean Actors, Anna Christie, The Real Inspector Hound and The Who’s Tommy.
 Off-Broadway: The Third Story, Pig Farm, The Night Hank Williams Died and Below the Belt.
-Stratford Shakespeare Festival: Henry V, The Who's Tommy, Romeo and Juliet, Caesar and Cleopatra.
+Stratford Shakespeare Festival: Henry V, The Who’s Tommy, Romeo and Juliet, Caesar and Cleopatra.
 Metropolitan Opera: Faust, Rodelinda, Iphigénie en Tauride.

-Supervisor for all productions of Jersey Boys internationally (New York, both US Tours, Las Vegas, London, Australia and South Africa/Asia.)
-Broadway: Gypsy, Sweet Smell of Success, Cabaret, Annie Get Your Gun, Patti LuPone's Matters of the Heart, A Delicate Balance, The Old Neighborhood, Titanic, The Phantom of the Opera, The Red Shoes, The Secret Garden.
-US National tours: Wicked, The Phantom of the Opera, West Side Story.
-US Regional: Jersey Boys (La Jolla Playhouse).
+Jersey Boys (Broadway, US/UK tours, Vegas, London, Australia, South Africa/Asia, Netherlands).
+Broadway: Gypsy, Sweet Smell of Success, Cabaret, Annie Get Your Gun, A Delicate Balance, The Old Neighborhood, Titanic, Phantom of the Opera, The Red Shoes, Secret Garden.
+Tours: Wicked, Phantom of the Opera, West Side Story.
+Regional: Jersey Boys (La Jolla).
 Ten years with Patti LuPone on the road.
-Cofounder/ producer with Bernadette Peters and Mary Tyler Moore of Broadway Barks! an annual animal adoption event in NY since 1999..
+Cofounder/producer since 1999 of Broadway Barks with Bernadette Peters and Mary Tyler Moore.

 Anna Belle Gilbert